avexyli/Koprulu-Blog/_posts/2024-05-13-post-evo-release.markdown

 Along with this update we've also added several new models that the team has been working hard to get out the door.
 A series of minor updates to the core of the mods will be deployed to continue to make adjustments to the art as well as add new models eventually.

-Finally from the Dev we'd like to wish the best to all the players participating in the Supermatch and GL HF, we'll be eagerly awaiting the event's date.
+Finally from the Dev team we'd like to wish the best to all the players participating in the Supermatch and GL HF, we'll be eagerly awaiting the event's date.
 Without further ado here are the patch notes.

 ***